-The OBS code is called from nemogcm.F90 for model initialisation and to calculate the model equivalent values for observations on the 0th timestep.
-The code is then called again after each timestep from step.F90.
-The code is only activated if the namelist logical ln\diaobs is set to true.
+The OBS code is called from nemogcm.F90.F90 for model initialisation and to calculate the model equivalent values for observations on the 0th timestep.
+The code is then called again after each timestep from step.F90.F90.
+To build with the OBS code active key_diaobs must be set.

 For all data types a 2D horizontal interpolator is needed to interpolate the model fields to the observation location.
 For in situ profiles, a 1D vertical interpolator is needed in addition to provide model fields at the observation depths.
 Currently this only works in z-level model configurations, but is being developed to work with a generalised vertical coordinate system.

-Some profile observation types (e.g. tropical moored buoys) are made available as daily averaged quantities.
-The observation operator code can be set-up to calculated the equivalent daily average model temperature fields using the nn\profdavtypes namelist array.
-Some SST observations are equivalent to a night-time average value and the observation operator code can calculate equivalent night-time average model SST fields by setting the namelist value ln\sstnight to true.
+Temperature data from moored buoys (TAO, TRITON, PIRATA) in the ENACT/ENSEMBLES data-base are available as daily averaged quantities.
+For this type of observation the observation operator will compare such observations to the model temperature fields averaged over one day.
+The relevant observation type may be specified in the namelist using endailyavtypes.
 Otherwise the model value from the nearest timestep to the observation time is used.

-The code is controlled by the namelist nam\obs.
+The code is controlled by the namelist nam_obs.
 See the following sections for more details on setting up the namelist.

 Section 12.1 introduces a test example of the observation operator code including where to obtain data and how to setup the namelist.
-Section ?? introduces some more technical details of the different observation types used and also shows a more complete namelist.
-Section ?? introduces some of the theoretical aspects of the observation operator including interpolation methods and running on multiple processors.
-Section ?? describes the offline observation operator code.
-Section ?? introduces some utilities to help working with the files produced by the OBS code.
+Section 12.2 introduces some more technical details of the different observation types used and also shows a more complete namelist.
+Section 12.3 introduces some of the theoretical aspects of the observation operator including interpolation methods and running on multiple processors.
+Section 12.4 describes the offline observation operator code.
+Section 12.5 introduces some utilities to help working with the files produced by the OBS code.